deaxparadox/ArtOfAI/README.md

 In this step data is collected from various sources, from companies, by extracting web pages, from internet (download datasets), etc.

-- For scraping the webpages, following tools are used in python
-    - [requests](https://): library for download the content of the website.
-    - [BeautfulSoup](https://): It library is used for parsing the content of the web pages.
-    - [Selenium](https://): Framework for performing, extraction (optional), web automation and testing.
-    - [Scrapy](https://): Framework for web scraping.

 ### Basics Terminologies:
 - [Features](/docs/glossary/features.md)